 - 120GB of Disk space

-The control plane (backend) installation of Run:ai will require the configuration of Kubernetes Persistent Volumes of a total size of 110GB.
+The control plane installation of Run:ai requires the configuration of Kubernetes Persistent Volumes of a total size of 110GB.

 Run:ai Software Prerequisites¶

 runai-gcr-secret.yaml from Run:ai Customer Support.
 The file provides access to the Run:ai Container registry.

 Run:ai requires Kubernetes.
 Supported versions are 1.21 through 1.24.
 Kubernetes 1.25 is not yet supported.

 If you are using OpenShift, please refer to our OpenShift installation instructions.

 Run:ai Supports Kubernetes Pod Security Policy if used.